dolthub/doltgresql/README.md

 2. Put the binary on your PATH
 3. Navigate to a directory you want your database data stored
 4. Type `doltgresql`
-5. Connect `psql`
+5. Open a new terminal.
+Connect `psql`
 6. Create database
-7. Create tables
+7. Create tables.
+Use text types to show it's Postgres.
 8. Make a Dolt Commit
 9. View the log
 10. Continue with [Dolt Getting Started](https://docs.dolthub.com/introduction/getting-started/database#insert-some-data)